EthicHub/presale/README.md

 | Promoters  | 20%     |
 | Bounties   | 2%      |

 #### Price

-- The rate will be of ZZZZ tokens per ether.
+- For the Presale of 1st Token Sale the rate will be of {TOKEN_RATE} tokens per ether.

-- There will be a discount for early purchases, following this table:
+There will be a discount for early purchases, following this table:
 | Days after presale start | Discount |
 |--------------------------|----------|
 | 1                        | 10%      |